Carrying a Burden of Guilt

 Immediately on sanctioning of the project, work commenced in full swing.
 Every month I had to fly to Jodhpur from Devlali for a day or two to oversee the progress of the work.

 Why did the Commanding Officer had to travel every month for a task that could have been executed by any Major in the Regiment?
 It was all because in those good old days, Majors were not allowed to fly even on Temporary Duties.
-The backchat (apparently emanated from our Second-in-Command) among the junior officers were that in case someone displayed a sad face early in the morning, the Commanding Officer would detail him to proceed to Agolai to oversee the progress of the work.
-The officer detailed would end up spending at least three days on the train – from Devlali in Maharashtra to Jodhpur in Rajasthan.
+The backchat (apparently emanated from our Second-in-Command) among the junior officers were that in case someone displayed a sad face early in the morning, the Commanding Officer will send him to Agolai to oversee the progress of the work.
+The officer detailed will end up spending at least three days on the train – from Devlali in Maharashtra to Jodhpur in Rajasthan.

 I hung my boots a year after the project commenced in full swing, duly supervised by Colonel Kesar Shekhawat.
 A complete UAV Base as envisaged in my project report was completed in two years.
 Then only our Regiment took over the UAVs and made them operational.